better-api/better-api/docs/syntax.md

 ### Default Auth

-You can set default auth and permissions in a `defaults` block
+You can set default auth and permissions in a `defaults` block:

 ```text
 type ApiKey: auth {